Code Conventions for Java

 5.1 Implementation Comments

 The delimeter for implementation comments is //.
-Java also allows for the use of /*...*/ however this document standardizes solely on //.
+Java also allows for the use of /*...*/; however, these conventions have standardized solely on //.

 Programs can have four styles of implementation comments: block, single-line, trailing, and for temporarily removing code.